luc-vocab/steelplate-cryptocurrency/README.md

 ![](http://res.cloudinary.com/photozzap/image/upload/c_scale,w_1024/v1507346680/steelplates-crytocurrency/P1044428.jpg)

 These plates should resist a 1600 °C / 3000 °F house fire.
-They are much harder to punch than the stainless steel ones, so I recommend a carbid tip engraver.
+They are much harder to punch than the stainless steel ones, so I recommend a carbide tip engraver (see *additional hardware* below).

 **Stainless Steel (316L), 3mm**